Oleffa/Aalto-OperatingSystems-Challenge/README.md

 - create a dockerfile with the container
 - add tutorials for dockerfile
 - update installation instructions
+- sensitivity higher to detect cars also below 50% probability

 ## 1. Install docker